DIVORCE OPTIONS & SERVICES

 How can we help?

 Divorce Strategies Group will work closely with litigants and their attorneys in a variety of ways.
-These are the most common areas we help in litigation:
+As a Master Analyst in Financial Forensics, Denise French is qualified to work on the financial aspects in litigation.
+These are the most common areas we help in civil litigation:

 – Help litigants understand the estate, especially with complex estates including stock accounts, brokerage accounts, pension plans or businesses